corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

 Overall memory usage will be dependent on the number of transactions in the vault, and the number of participants (parties) involved in each transaction.

 Use the table below for a guide to how much memory may be required for the scenarios described in this section.
 This is a guideline only.
-There are many variables in any given Corda network that can affect the amount of heap space used, but this should give you an idea.
+There are many variables in any given network using Corda that can affect the amount of heap space used, but this should give you a general sense of the requirements:

 {{< table >}}